browserslist/browserslist-useragent-regexp/README.md

 ## Why?

-As was written in article ["Smart Bundling: Shipping legacy code to only legacy browsers"](https://www.smashingmagazine.com/2018/10/smart-bundling-legacy-code-browsers/), you can determinate, which bundle you should give to browser from server with [`browserslist-useragent`](https://github.com/browserslist/browserslist-useragent).
+As was written in article ["Smart Bundling: Shipping legacy code to only legacy browsers"](https://www.smashingmagazine.com/2018/10/smart-bundling-legacy-code-browsers/): you can determinate, which bundle you should give to browser from server with [`browserslist-useragent`](https://github.com/browserslist/browserslist-useragent).
 But in this case you must have your own server with special logic.
 Now, with `browserslist-useragent-regexp`, you can move that to client-side.

-Development was inspired by [this proposal by Mathias Bynens](https://twitter.com/mathias/status/1105857829393653761).
+Development was inspired by [this proposal from Mathias Bynens](https://twitter.com/mathias/status/1105857829393653761).

 [Demo](https://trigensoftware.github.io/browserslist-useragent-regexp/demo.html) ([sources](https://github.com/TrigenSoftware/browserslist-useragent-regexp/blob/7cf6afb7da2b6c77179abb8b8bd1bbcb61cf376a/docs/demo.html#L17), [build script](https://github.com/TrigenSoftware/browserslist-useragent-regexp/blob/7cf6afb7da2b6c77179abb8b8bd1bbcb61cf376a/examples/buildDemo.js#L61)).